pranavpeter2050/community/README.md

 If the user's browser supports "Push notifications", then there will be a "PushManager" object in "window" object.
 See `HomePage.vue: line 134`.
 Similarly, if we want to check for "Notifications" support, then we'll need to check for "Notification" object in the "window" object.

+### Showing & Customizing Notifications from our app

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.